Our Board and Staff

 Lizzie Gray

-Lizzie has worked as Social Worker for ISS Australia since 2016, initially for the Intercountry Adoption Tracing Service and more recently for the NSW Special Search Service.
+Lizzie has worked as a Social Worker for ISS Australia since 2016, initially for the Intercountry Adoption Tracing Service and more recently for the NSW Special Search Service.
 Lizzie graduated from the University of Western Australia with a Bachelor of Social Work in 2005.
 In 2009, she completed a Master of Couple and Family Therapy at the University of NSW.
 It was at this time that she began working in the post adoption support sector where she has mostly remained since, with a short time spent in the trauma counselling space for refugees and asylum seekers

-International Parental Child Abduction (IPCA) and International Family Mediation (IFM) Team
+International Family Mediation (IFM) Team

 Eleni Bailey